nhsconnect/Dose-Syntax-Implementation/pages/explore/dosage-additional-patient.md

   * "Then discontinue" (SNOMED concept identifier = [421484000](https://termbrowser.nhs.uk/?perspective=full&conceptId1=421484000&edition=uk-edition))
   * "Do not stop taking this medicine except on your doctor's advice" (SNOMED concept identifier = [419444006](https://termbrowser.nhs.uk/?perspective=full&conceptId1=419444006&edition=uk-edition))

-**Note.** It is recognised that such coded terms are akin to timing instructions so may be more logically containing within the Dosage.timing structures, however these do not currently support coded concept terms.
+**Note.** It is recognised that such coded terms are akin to timing instructions so may be more logically containing within the various Dosage.timing structures.
+These do not currently support coded concept terms.
 Implementation experience will provide evidence to support any future change to the underlying FHIR specification.

 The use of a dosage instruction akin to "as directed" should be avoided wherever possible.
 However if required then this can be SNOMED coded using [421769005 Follow directions (qualifier value)](https://termbrowser.nhs.uk/?perspective=full&conceptId1=421769005&edition=uk-edition) or conveyed as text as a patient instruction.